 The Summer Day, Mary Oliver

 Hello, I am Leesa, your guide at Flow foREST Therapy.
 I love exploring our wild world slowly.
 I work in partnership with nature, sharing gentle physical, sensory and creative practices, which connect the wellness & wellbeing of our wild selves with our planet.
 When we work together, I share my experience & skills as a Nature Mentor, Creative Arts Therapist & Certified Forest Therapy Guide INFTA.
 I meet you, as you are.
 Just bring your curiosity.
+I will take care of the rest, ensuring your safety & comfort.
 I prioritise accessible experiences, so everyone can enjoy wellness through nature connection.

 Nature is the therapist.
 As your guide, I open the door for you to experience its physical & therapeutic healing.

 As your guide, I create a relaxing & refreshing experience.
 During our activities, I may guide you to move slowly, or pause & sit, as nature unfolds around you.
 There is space for quiet listening & reflection, as we inquire through all our senses.
-If you wish, there is also the opportunity to connect and share your experience.
+There is also the opportunity to connect and share your experience.

 As a Nature Mentor, I work with you intuitively, to build meaningful connections with yourself, others & the wild world.
 As a Forest Therapy Guide, activities follow the standard set by the International Core Curriculum for Forest Therapy, as specified by the International Nature & Forest Therapy Alliance INFTA.